-Decor, Vibe – Quirky colorful interior with lots of colorful artwork.
+Decor, Vibe – Coconuts Caribbean has a Quirky colorful interior with lots of colorful artwork.
 Bar area with counter seating, outdoor patio for Sunnier days.
 The place was packed with families, nearby locals, friends getting together, mostly folks in their 30′s to 40′s.

 Soup of the day Spinach, Okra, Pork ($2.75 cup) was very good.
 An interesting green colored combination of zesty flavors.

 Jerk Chicken and Tender braised oxtail ($16.25) was a great combination.
 Traditional Jerk chicken was very juicy and tender.
 Oxtail falls off the bone and is flavored perfectly.
 Good rice and beans too.
 Could have used more Plantains though.
 Order some extra on the side.

 Jerk Salmon ($14.25) with whipped potatoes, green beans, papaya mustard salsa was a good sized chunk of grilled salmon.
 Cooked just right and enough flavor to make it stand out.